 audiovisual material.
 It is available to research or just Oxborough and The Oxborough Roll of Honour.
 Copies can be

-to 4.00 pm in the Village Hall (check top of this page for Five from Oxborough - the story of the five men from the village
+to 4.00 pm in the Village Hall (check with contacts for Five from Oxborough is the story of the five men from the village

 any changes to this schedule). who died in the First World War and whose names are inscribed